graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/visualstudiocode.md

 If all goes well, it should download and install the program for you.
 When it is installed, go ahead and open it - you should see something like this:

 ![Visual Studio Code Welcome Screen](media/01/img004_vscode_welcome.png)

+Go ahead and click the two links at the tope labeled `Javascript` and `TypeScript` to get some additional support installed for those languages.

 Congratulations!
 You have a new text editor.
 A lot of those links on that welcome page might be worth a look, especially the Interface Overview and Interactive Playground, if you want to master this cool tool.